 5. Inspiring

-A strong organization inspires its employees by fostering a sense of purpose and a sense of belonging.
-This motivates them to perform at their best every day.
-At the same time, the organization attracts customers by clearly stating the value it provides and building trust through genuine connections.
+A powerful mission inspires employees by creating a sense of belonging and motivating them to perform at their best.
+At the same time, it attracts customers by clearly stating the value the company provides, building trust, and strengthening brand loyalty.

 6. Short and Memorable